 - Head to Uptown and jump aboard the McKinney Avenue Trolley.
-It's a free ride to your first stop, and while in route, download the Margarita Mile app.
-Every check-in gets you closer to becoming a Margarita Mile Rookie.
+It's a free ride to your first stop!

 - Stop for queso at Las Palmas and a frozen original margarita.
-The restaurant is known for canning its own margaritas, and they are tasty!
+The restaurant is also known for canning its own margaritas, and they are tasty!

 - Find your way back to a trolley pick up point and head south toward Downtown.
 Get off at the St. Paul & Woodall Rodgers stop and check out what's happening at Klyde Warren Park where you can now stop for an addition sip at the new Mi Cocina located in the park.

 - When you're ready for dessert, walk over to La Ventana.
-The patio-only restaurant has great margaritas and even better churros!
-Plus, you can sneak in two other Mile check ins while you're there (hint, hint).
+The patio-only restaurant has great and very affordable margaritas and even better churros!

 Window shopping in Knox/Henderson